thejsway/thejsway/manuscript/appendix01.md

 Create a folder in your storage disk dedicated to coding along this book.
 The folder name doesn't matter, `thejsway-code` will do nicely.
 All local files you subsequently create should be stored in subfolders of this root folder.
 The most logical solution is to create a subfolder for each chapter of the book.

+You can either download a [predefined folder structure](https://raw.githubusercontent.com/bpesquet/thejsway/master/resources/code-skeleton.zip) or follow the next few paragraphs to create this folder structure by hand.

 #### For chapters 1 to 23

 In these chapters, you'll execute your JavaScript code in the browser.
 Your files will be stored according to their type: HTML files (the ones with a `.html` extension) in a `html` subfolder, CSS files (`.css`) a `css` subfolder and JavaScript files (`.js`) in a `js` subfolder.
 Each chapter is set up in a series of folders as follows.